MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 - **Entire organization:** The leader’s posts and announcements reach all users in the Viva Engage/Yammer network, excluding guests.
 To enable a leader to share and reach the entire organization, enable the **Entire organization** toggle.

    > [!NOTE]
-   > Only Engage admins, Yammer verified admins, Yammer network admins, and corporate communicators can allow leaders to reach the entire organization.
+   > Only Engage admins, Viva Engage verified admins, Viva Engage network admins, and corporate communicators can allow leaders to reach the entire organization.
 Leaders and delegate managers can't enable this option.

 - **Audience:** The audience represents people that the leader wants to connect with most directly.
 This often means people in the leader’s immediate organization.
 To define an audience, use the search box to add users or groups.